SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \subsection{Effect of parameter $t_m$ (Q5)}

-It will be interesting to explore how parameter $t_m$ affects the performance of SamWalker++, where $t_m$ indicates the max depth of the random walk.
-As we can see from Figure \ref{fg:ndvsdep}, the performance of SamWalker++ with $t_m\ge 2$ achieves significant improvement over the SamWalker++ with $t_m= 1$.
-This result validates the effectiveness of leveraging similar users to transfer the knowledge.
-The reason is that the inference from one's exposure can benefit from the information from other similar users.
-As $t_m$ becomes larger, with few exception, the performance will improve first, since the knowledge from high-order similar users is also beneficial to learn the user's exposure.
-However, when $t_m$ surpasses a threshold, the performance becomes unaffected or even experiences some degradation with further increase of $t_m$.
+Figure \ref{fg:ndvsdep} shows how parameter $t_m$ affects the performance of SamWalker++, where $t_m$ indicates the max depth of the random walk.
+With $t_m$ increasing, with few exception, the performance will become better at the beginning.
+This result validates the effectiveness of leveraging network to transfer the knowledge.
+But when $t_m$ surpasses a threshold, the performance becomes unaffected or even experiences some degradation with further increase of $t_m$.
 Too deep random walk will bring more irrelevant factors and even data noises, which deteriorates recommendation accuracy.